This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 When birth control pills are used correctly, the chances of getting pregnant are very low.
 Birth control pills may help decrease bleeding and pain during your monthly period.
 They may also help prevent cancer of the uterus and ovaries.

 You may have sudden changes in your mood or feelings while you take birth control pills.
 You may have nausea and decreased sex drive.
 You may have an increased appetite and rapid weight gain.
 You may also have bleeding in between periods, less frequent periods, vaginal dryness, and breast pain.
 Birth control pills will not protect you from sexually transmitted infections.
 Rarely, some birth control pills can increase your risk for a blood clot.
 This may become life-threatening.

 If you want to get pregnant:

-If you are planning to have a baby, ask your PHP when you may stop taking your birth control pills.
+If you are planning to have a baby, ask your healthcare provider when you may stop taking your birth control pills.
 It may take some time for you to start ovulating again.
-Ask your PHP for more information about pregnancy after birth control pills.
+Ask your healthcare provider for more information about pregnancy after birth control pills.

 When to start taking birth control pills after you have a baby: